 Based in St. Louis, Missouri and founded in 1939, Schnuck Markets, Inc. ("Schnucks") is one of the largest privately held supermarket chains in the United States.
-Schnucks operates 97 stores in five states throughout the Midwest and also ran stores under the Logli Supermarkets and Hilander Foods banners.
+Schnucks operates nearly 100 stores in five states throughout the Midwest and also ran stores under the Logli Supermarkets and Hilander Foods banners.
 Schnucks operates retail locations in the following properties: Glidden Crossing and Plaza St. Clair.

-Giant Eagle, Inc.
+Dollar Tree, Inc.